We are committed to keeping your personal information secure. Below sets out how we maintain your privacy and explains what your rights are.

-- As a prospective client, providing name and contact details with a view to being connected to a therapist, who will receive the same information.
+As a prospective client: name and contact details with a view to being connected to a therapist, who will receive the same information.
 Your contact details may also be used for invoicing and reporting purposes.
-This is collected Via email, letter, telephone calls, meetings and via submitting an online form.
+This is collected via email, letter, telephone calls, meetings, and via submitting an online form.

-- As a therapist, providing contact information, bank details, professional qualifications, accreditation details, insurance details for the purposes of payment, security, qualification and background checks.
+As a therapist: name, contact information, bank details, professional qualifications, accreditation details, insurance details for the purposes of payment, security, qualification and background checks.
 This is collected via email, letter, telephone calls, meetings and via submitting an online form.

-- As an employee, providing contact details, bank details, tax details, pay details per HRMC requirements for employers and employees.
-This is collected Via email, letter, telephone calls, meetings and via submitting an online form.
+As an employee: name, contact details, bank details, tax details, pay details per HRMC requirements for employers and employees.
+This is collected via email, letter, telephone calls, meetings and via submitting an online form.

-- As a prospective candidate employee, providing contact details, qualifications, employment history for the purposes of interviewing and background checks.
+As a candidate applying for work at TG: name, contact details, qualifications, employment history for the purposes of interviewing, and background checks.
 This is collected via email, letter, telephone calls, meetings and via submitting an online form.

 We also receive personal information indirectly, from the following sources in the following scenarios:

 We may receive intimate details, usually provided by you, as to your mental or physical health or relationship status.
 This type of data (referred to as “Personal Sensitive Data”) is normally disclosed by you, as a prospective client, and is neither stored or processed unless requested by you.